apache/flink/docs/apis/streaming_guide.md

 Flink supports the checkpointing and persistence of user defined operator state, so in case of a failure this state can be restored to the latest checkpoint and the processing will continue from there.
 This gives exactly once processing semantics with respect to the operator states when the sources follow this stateful pattern as well.
 In practice this usually means that sources keep track of their current offset as their OperatorState.
 The `PersistentKafkaSource` provides this stateful functionality for reading streams from Kafka.

 Flink supports two ways of accessing operator states: partitioned and non-partitioned state access.

 In case of non-partitioned state access, an operator state is maintained for each parallel instance of a given operator.
-When `OperatorState.getState()` is called a separate state is returned in each parallel instance.
+When `OperatorState.getState()` is called, a separate state is returned in each parallel instance.
 In practice this means if we keep a counter for the received inputs in a mapper, `getState()` will return number of inputs processed by each parallel mapper.

-In case of partitioned state access the user needs to define a `KeyExtractor` which will assign a key to each input of the stateful operator:

-`stream.map(counter).setStatePartitioner(…)`

-A separate `OperatorState` is maintained for each received key which can be used for instance to count received inputs by different keys, or store and update summary statistics of different sub-streams.
+In case of of partitioned `OperatorState` a separate state is maintained for each received key.
+This can be used for instance to count received inputs by different keys, or store and update summary statistics of different sub-streams.

 Checkpointing of the states needs to be enabled from the `StreamExecutionEnvironment` using the `enableCheckpointing(…)` where additional parameters can be passed to modify the default 5 second checkpoint interval.

-Operators can be accessed from the `RuntimeContext` using the `getOperatorState(“name”, defaultValue)` method so it is only accessible in `RichFunction`s.
+Operator states can be accessed from the `RuntimeContext` using the `getOperatorState(“name”, defaultValue, partitioned)` method so it is only accessible in `RichFunction`s.
 A recommended usage pattern is to retrieve the operator state in the `open(…)` method of the operator and set it as a field in the operator instance for runtime usage.
 Multiple `OperatorState`s can be used simultaneously by the same operator by using different names to identify them.

 By default operator states are checkpointed using default java serialization thus they need to be `Serializable`.
 The user can gain more control over the state checkpoint mechanism by passing a `StateCheckpointer` instance when retrieving the `OperatorState` from the `RuntimeContext`.
 The `StateCheckpointer` allows custom implementations for the checkpointing logic for increased efficiency and to store arbitrary non-serializable states.